Isode’s HF Vision, Road Map & Products

 National HF Refresh Projects

 HF is an ongoing requirement for many nations.
 National systems are generally updated with a long lifecycle.
 The better procurements lead by investigating what is technically feasible and then intersecting this with operational requirements.
-This paper aims to give a useful summary of what is feasible.
+This paper aims to give a summary of what is feasible.

 Applications for HF